-I am a woman of my word.
 I tend to make decisions and stick with them.
-This can make me tough to deal with at times, but it has stood me in good stead and helped me get through some tough times, including graduate school, which, believe me, takes a good deal of persistence.
-So it happens that one morning in 1994, I uttered five words that I think many of you will also have said, perhaps more than once: “I will never drink again.”
-So, being a woman of my word, I didn’t.
+At times, this can make me tough to deal with, but it has stood me in good stead and helped me get through some tricky times, like through graduate school, which takes a good deal of persistence indeed.
+So, one morning in 1994, I uttered five words that many of us will also have said, perhaps more than once: “I will never drink again.”
+Being a woman of my word, I didn’t.
 From that moment on, I never had a drop of beer, which I find disgusting anyway; I never had a drop of hard liquor, which really just exists to get you drunk; I never toasted with Champagne at special occasions; and, until this year, I had not touched a drop of wine.

 No wine, you say?
 But you live in Italy!
-In Tuscany!
-The land of Chianti!
-And in fact, after seventeen years of Italian living, I guess being here has worn down my resolve… in part because I realized that there was no good reason for that resolve.
+In Tuscany, the land of Chianti!
+After seventeen years of expat living, I guess being here has worn down my resolve, in part because I realized that there was no good reason for that resolve.
 Turning forty, I decided to make some changes.
 The first was to stop dyeing my hair blonde: it turned out that after years of blonde streaks, my hair had been carefully trained to do this by itself, and has revealed platinum streaks that every one thinks I paid for.
 The second resolution was to start drinking.

-This isn’t a decision to be taken lightly, and I mean no disrespect in announcing this when I know there are people who are trying hard to stop.
-But it actually relates to my job.
-I manage social media, amongst the many hats I wear.
-And this means understanding whatever your client offers and breaking it down into storytelling sound-bites.
+This is not a decision to be taken lightly, and I mean no disrespect to those trying hard to stop.
+The idea actually came up because of my job.
+Amongst my many hats, I write content for social media.
+This requires understanding whatever your client offers and breaking it down into storytelling sound-bites.
 Two of my clients are hotels with wineries and restaurants.
-To tell their stories, I could sleep in their bed and write about it.
+To tell their stories, I could sleep in their beds and write about them.
 I could eat the food, and write about it (even without eating meat).
-But when it came to the wine, I know I was being superficial, basing myself on what others had written but not knowing it inside-out myself.
+But when it came to the wine, I was being superficial, basing myself on what others had written but not knowing it inside-out myself.

 You can only make things up for so long before both curiosity and professional integrity get the better of you.
-And so I approached a glass of red wine.
+So I approached a glass of red wine.
 Something like how a lizard might approach a pond: picture a hesitant hover, and then a tongue, quickly dipping into the liquid.
 And then a pause, to see what effect it had.
 This was not a simple wine tasting; this was a test to see if the wine would hurt me.
 The fact that I seemed to be okay with it came as quite a surprise.

-Now, my mother always said: if something’s worth doing, it’s worth doing well.
+My mother always said “if something’s worth doing, it’s worth doing well”.
 Maybe it’s for this reason that I don’t tend to take half measures.
-So I’ve chosen to go back on my word, and instead of not drinking, I will approach drinking – wine, at least, for I still think beer is disgusting – with the intellectual rigour that got me through grad school.
-We are certainly not talking large amounts of wine: my tolerance is about 1.5 teaspoons.
-And it has to be good wine.
+So I’ve chosen to go back on my word, and instead of not drinking, I determined to approach drinking – wine, at least, for I still think beer is disgusting – with the intellectual rigour that got me through the PhD in art history.
+It has to be good wine.
 I will not drink plonk with pizza.
 If the wine doesn’t pass the smell test, I won’t even taste it.
 But if it’s a valorous vintage, I want to know more about it.